Monreale Cathedral mosaics: Description

-Icons

-Icons, especially depicting Christ, the Virgin Mary, among other highly revered religious figures, were commonly favored in the Byzantine era.
-In the Byzantine style, holy figures were depicted in the front and stared directly at the viewer, which was believed to allow for communication and connection with the divine figure being depicted, giving the work a more intense devotional aspect.
-This choice in icons is reflected in the choice of depicting Christ Pantokrater in the dome of the cathedral in Monreale.

 Subjects

 The Monreale Cathedral Mosaics depict a number of well-known and renowned religious figures and iconography.
 There are also depictions of stories from the Bible represented within the many mosaic decorations of the Monreale Cathedral, including the journey of Noah's Ark along with the labour of Adam and Eve.

 As shown in the first figure of the East apse, there is a prominent hand-figure of Christ Pantocrator, which exhibits a superior style when compared to other depicted figures.
 Christ is the largest figure compared to the other smallers figures below and surrounding the East Apse.
 Below, the next focal point is an image of an enthroned Madonna and Child, whom are flanked by archangels and apostles.

 There are also enthroned images of the apostles, Saint Peter and Saint Paul, that are displayed on the apse culottes, where scenes from their lives decorate the nearby walls.

-A comprehensive depiction of the life of Christ is shown across three levels upon the walls of the crossing as well as the Cathedral’s transepts.
+A comprehensive depiction of the life of Christ is shown across three levels upon the walls of the crossing as well as the Cathedral's transepts.
 This mosaic narrative extends into the nave, where there are forty two scenes taken from the Genesis which are portrayed across two separate levels.
 Additionally, the side aisles feature mosaics that illustrate the miracles of Christ.

 Inscriptions on each picture explain the subject or saint represented; these are in Latin, except for some few which are in Greek.
 The subjects in the nave begin with scenes from the Book of Genesis, illustrating the Old Testament types of Christ and His scheme of redemption, with figures of those who prophesied and prepared for His coming.
 Around the lower tier and the choir are subjects from the New Testament, chiefly representing Christ's miracles and suffering, with apostles, evangelists and other saints.
-The design, execution and choice of subjects all appear to be of Byzantine origin, the subjects being selected from the Menologion of Basil II drawn up by the emperor Basil II in the 10th century.
+The mosaic series of the cathedral is divided into five large cycles: